orkes-io/docs/docs/developer-guides/passing-inputs-to-task-in-conductor.md

 ```

 In summary, this expression defines a property called **key**, with a value derived from the output parameter __somekey__ from a task with reference __task_reference_name__.
-This value can be run under the following situations
+This value cannot be run under the following situations:
 * Task with the reference specified doesn't exist
 * Task has not executed when this reference was looked up
 * Task didn't produce this output value